soc-hub-fi/keelhaul/README.md

 - [IEEE 1685-2009](https://standards.ieee.org/ieee/1685/4013/) (IP-XACT 2009)

+## Limitations

+- While CMSIS-SVD allows specifying otherwise, the `keelhaul` currently assumes that each individual address uniquely selects exactly 8-bits, as this is the most common case in contemporary architectures.
+This limitation could be lifted.

 ## Contributing

 We are in the process of adapting the library for more use cases across the SoC Hub project.
 Expect major changes to the